jhuapl-bio/pathogenesis-gene-ontology/issue_template.md

 Please enter your suggested changes or comments here.
+If your comment relates to a specific term, please provide the PathGO id or rdfs:label of the term in addition to your comment.

 For new term requests, please provide the following information:
 ## Preferred term label